 Toyota station wagon.
 Dark birds silhouetted in perfect harmony

-with a darkening blue sky sing of symmetry on electrical power
+with darkening sky sing of symmetry across graying electrical power

 transformer lines.
 Hallowed be their resting state.

 Farther along past grace, Tyger turns the engine roaring